 Tarcy Su 蘇慧倫’s producer and I must have been living on different planets.
 When her albums were first released in the 1990s, I took no notice of her.
 That’s because her marketing team somehow found it prudent only to promote the main theme songs in her albums which were lively, bubbly jingles.
 Worst of all, her mad hairstylist gave her a most unflattering, schoolgirl’s haircut.

 I didn’t really like 蘇慧倫’s songs until I heard 寂寞喧哗 on the radio.
 In those days, my practice was a shophouse at Hougang.
 I was in my 20s, lived alone and worked nearly 12 hours a day from 9.00am to 9.00pm.
 After work, I would go upstairs to my room to write.
 As the practice wasn’t too busy, I had many empty slots to write even during office hours.
 However, the only time I could write uninterrupted was in the evening.

 I became a nominal fan overnight, but over the years, her company continued to promote her youthful jingles.
+Perhaps they wanted her songs to appeal to both ends of the spectrum.
+I was probably there with a small but significant minority.
 Another one of my favourites picked out over the radio was this one: 哭过的天空

-Does it not sound like a breath of fresh air after the rain, with a golden rainbow and golden sunset?
-What really gripped me was the personification of the sky.
-Tarcy Su has more or less retired from the music scene after getting married a couple of years ago.
-Till this day, I only like a few of her songs, but they have given me a lot of inspiration in my writing.
+Does it not sound like a breath of fresh air after the rain, with a brilliant rainbow and golden sunset?
+What really gripped me was the personification of the sky and how we should just let weeping folks cry.
+Tarcy Su has more or less retired from the music scene after getting married a few years ago.
+Till this day, I only like a small handful of her songs, but these precious few have given me a lot of inspiration on nights when writer’s block struck.

 Dewdrop Books – books by Singaporean author Chan Joon Yee and others.
 We focus on Asia and give you a better understanding of the cultures in this exotic realm.
 Check out our titles.